 Tracing Black Holes Dynamics in AGN Disks

-I am a Research Associate at the American Museum of Natural History Department of Astrophysics.
+I am a Visiting Scientist at the American Museum of Natural History Department of Astrophysics.
 Alongside my colleague Andrea Mejía, I use the Pencil Code—a high order finite difference code for compressible fluid dynamics (CFD) with magnetic fields (MHD)—to simulate the migration of binary stellar-mass black holes and analyze their interactions within an Active Galactic Nucleus (AGN) disk.
 Together, we aim to uncover the mechanisms driving these extraordinary cosmic events.

 I investigate how grid refinement influences the orbital dynamics of black holes and analyze torque evolution to better understand their migration within AGN disks.
 By comparing single and multi-orbiter simulations, I examine how black holes mutually affect each other’s migration, revealing AGN disks as dynamic environments where enhanced interactions and localized gas overdensities can lead to binary black hole formation.